efsalvarenga/arrival_pcs/arrival/context.md

 The Upper Domain is about 4 Km deep, and it is inhabited by many dark-loving creatures (not necessarily evil ones).
 Some drow also live here, and sometimes some duergar too.
 The Lower Domain, 5 to 15 Km deep, is where the biggest drow cities exist, and drow nobility lives there.
 These drow are already too disconnected from the world above, and even duergar fear their evilness.
 Finally, deeper lies the Ophaire.
 It is not fully known if the dark primitive is still part of the world as a cavern system or if it is already some other type of dimension, as time and space seem to flow differently in such a depth.
 It is said the dark primitive lies between 20 and 100 Km from the surface, but these are all speculations.
 The deepest areas of the Ophaire are also known as Deadecho, and in these regions it is said that only true death can exist.
 It is said that in its depths, the shadow roads in the Ophaire access the Void - a region of madness and emptiness.

-The Deadecho, the dominion of [Algath](../context/religions.md#Algath) (and the equally notorious Vardesain and Anu-Akma, fellow demigods of the dead), is notable for its silence - an existence of enormous deserts of bones, dunes of dust, and rivers of blood and tears.
+The Deadecho, the dominion of [Algath]context/religions.md#Algath) (and the equally notorious Vardesain and Anu-Akma, fellow demigods of the dead), is notable for its silence - an existence of enormous deserts of bones, dunes of dust, and rivers of blood and tears.
 These are the dry lands, where life extends past its appointed span, where fate itself is thwarted with regularity, and where liches, vampires, and ghouls gather in enormous numbers to praise their patron and the font of vileness, to cheat death, to praise their protection against a certain voyage into the hells and the joy and strength of the god of the undead and his near-infinite legions.

 Deadecho, Plane of Undeath (MWB 46) - Evermaw is confused with the Eleven Hells, since it is an afterlife of ghouls and vampires, cannibals and gluttons.
 A road like a lolling tongue sprawls through a waterless desert of blood dust, passing towers that sprout like crooked white teeth, until it’s swallowed by the gulletlike sinkhole that houses the city of Vulture’s Beyond, osseous capital of the Hunger God Vardesain, as well as the Eternal Palace of the dry undead lord Mot and the Crystal Necropolis of the guardian god Anu-Akma.
 Here ziggurats flow with the blood of daily sacrifices, liches study new necromancies of flesh and bone, and the cooks claim they can skin and butcher anything, from ghosts to gods.

-#### Acrisae
+### Acrisae
 ***Theme: Renewal & Hope (wwn124)***

 - They are forcing back all the region
 - They fought with the elves in a long past
-- Farmland is wornning out
+- Farmland is worning out
 - A powerful artefact is helping the ruler

 # Artefacts